kotemaru/nodejs-generator-helper/README.md

 Argument "generator" is generate function.

-Argument "callback" is called at the end of the generator function.
+Argument "callback" is called at the end of the generator function.<br>
-The signature is the callback (error, value).
+The signature is the callback (error, value).<br>
 "Value" is set to the return value of the generator function.

 ### `this' in Generator function

-Generator functions that are performed by the "GeneratorHelper#exec()" will have a special "this".
+Generator functions that are performed by the "GeneratorHelper#exec()" will have a special "this".<br>
 It has a function to assist in the execution of the Iterator.

 #### this#next(value)